jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

 (1) In the case of an application for recognition of protected customary rights in a specified area of the common marine and coastal area, the applicant group must prove that the protected customary right—
   (a) has been exercised in the specified area; and (b) continues to be exercised by that group in the same area in accordance with tikanga.
-(2) In the case of an application for the recognition of customary marine title in a specified area of the common marine and coastal area, the applicant group must prove that the specified area—
+(2) In the case of an application for the recognition of customary marine title in a specified area of the common marine and coastal area, the applicant group must prove that the group—
-  (a) is held in accordance with tikanga; and
-  (b) has been used and occupied by the applicant group, either—
-    (i) from 1840 to the present day; or
-    (ii) from the time of a customary transfer to the present day.
+  (a) holds the specified area in accordance with tikanga, as required by section 58(1)﻿(a); and (b) had exclusive use and occupation of the specified area from the start to the end of the applicable period without substantial interruption, as required by section 58(1)﻿(b)﻿(i) or (ii).
 (3) In the case of every application for a recognition order, it is presumed, in the absence of proof to the contrary, that a customary interest has not been extinguished.

 ### 107 Court's flexibility in dealing with application